duzgunberke/C_Sharp_and_Devexpress_with_project/README.md

 To perform operations such as reporting, graphic analysis To control database logging applications and more ...

  <img src="https://i.hizliresim.com/m2zy6mq.gif" align="center" style="width: 60%" />
+ Much more detailed than the gif below, but I couldn't show it in the gif.
+Examine the repository